zsiki/GeoEasy/doc/step_by_step.rst

 The calculation results are listed in the *Calculation results* window, if you closed it, open it **Window/Log window** from the menu of the main window.
-Calculation results are stored in a log file (geo_easy.log in the installation directory), so you can review them later.
+Calculation results are stored in a log file (*geo_easy.log* in the installation directory), so you can review them later.
 There are calculations for a single point and multiple points.
-Single points calculations are available from the popup menu, right click on the point in the graphic window or coordinate list window or fieldbook window.
+Single point calculations are available from the popup menu, right click on the point in the graphic window or coordinate list window or fieldbook window.
-Multi point calculations are available from the *Calculation** of any window.
+Multi point calculations are available from the *Calculation** menu of any window.

 Whole circle bearing and distance